Platonic-Systems/generics-sop-examples/draft.md

 These specialized versions typically are suffixed as above (ie., `_NP`).

-## Example: route encoding
+## Example 2: route encoding

-Although generic equality example did demonstrate how to use generics-sop to generally implement `eq`, it is not particular very interesting.
-To that end, we will demonstrate how to represent routes in a static site using algebraic data types as well as deriving encoders (`route -> FilePath`) for them automatically using generics-sop.
+Although the generic equality example above did demonstrate how to use generics-sop to generically implement `eq`, it is not particular very interesting.
+To that end, we will demonstrate how to represent routes in a statically generated site using algebraic data types as well as deriving encoders (`route -> FilePath`) for them automatically using generics-sop.

-Imagine you are writing a static site in Haskell for your blog posts.
-You could represent the different routes (corresponding to generated .html files) using the following types:
+Imagine you are writing a static site in Haskell[^gen] for your blog posts.
+You could represent the different routes (corresponding to generated `.html` files) using the following types:

+[^gen]: Using generators like [Hakyll](https://jaspervdj.be/hakyll/) or [Ema](https://ema.srid.ca/)

 ```haskell
 data Route